What is laryngotracheal stenosis?

-If you are having trouble breathing at the time of you exam, urgent intervention, such as administration of medication or even admission to the hospital, may be needed to ensure your safety.
+If you are having trouble breathing at the time of your exam, urgent intervention, such as administration of medication or even admission to the hospital, may be needed to ensure your safety.

-Depending on the results of your examination, you may require further workup in the form of scans, blood work or biopsies.
+Depending on the results of your examination, you may require further workup in the form of radiographic studies, bloodwork or biopsies.

 Many different treatment options are available, depending upon your diagnosis.